reframe-hpc/reframe/docs/started.md

 The test suite detects if the current system has a job submission system and is configured for ReFrame (see [Configuring ReFrame for your site](configure.html)) and it will skip all the unsupported unit tests.
 As soon as you configure ReFrame for your system, you can rerun the test suite to check that job submission unit tests pass as well.
 Note here that some unit tests may still be skipped depending on the configured job submission system.
-For example, the Slurm+ALPS tests will also be skipped on a system configured with native SLURM.

 ## Where to Go from Here